grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

 and note that it contains some input validation, while the constructor did not.
-Is it a wise decision to move the validation to such a method and leave constructor for just assigning fields?
-The answer to this questions depends on the answer to another one: are there cases where we do not want to validate constructor arguments?
+Is it a wise decision to move the validation to such a method and leave constructor only for assigning fields?
+The answer to this question depends on the answer to another one: are there cases where we do not want to validate constructor arguments?
 If no, then the validation should go to the constructor, as its purpose is to ensure an object is properly initialized.

 Apparently, there are cases when we want to keep validations out of the constructor.
 Consider the following case: we want to create bundles of two product names as one.
 For this purpose, we introduce a new method on `ProductName`, called `BundleWith()`, which takes another product name: